-Cabin Loop Trail is a 21.6 mile moderately trafficked loop trail located near Happy Jack, AZ that features a river and is rated as moderate.
+Cabin Loop Trail is a 21.6 mile moderately trafficked loop trail located near Happy Jack, Arizona that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash